What is Roll Racing?

 Roll Racing is the latest form of Motorsport event to hit Australia, catering for a recreational Motorsport customer who likes to drive their car and have fun in a safe and controlled environment without the fear of being busted on the street.

-The concept is that you race another vehicle form a rolling start of around 50klms/hr.
-You set off from the marshaling point and in the first area before the lights you get up to 50klm/hr, once the lights turn from orange to green you race along the front straight to the finish line about 250mtrs away to see how has the quickest car, then you can return back to the marshaling area and you can race someone else and keep going all night.
+The concept is that you race another vehicle form a rolling start of around 40klms/hr.
+You set off from the marshaling point and in the first area before the lights you get up to 40klm/hr, once the lights turn from orange to green you race along the front straight to the finish line about 250mtrs away to see who has the quickest car, then you can return back to the marshaling area and you can race someone else and keep going all night.

-The secret to Roll Racing is not to have the most HP, biggest tyre or fattest wallet (although all those things help) it’s to have a well set up car that car get the power to the ground and use it correctly.
-At the Queensland events some of quickest cars there have been 400hp Corolla’s, 500 HP Rotors and VL Commodores who all have extremely well set up street cars, they drive to Roll Racing and drive home, true street cars.
+The secret to Roll Racing is not to have the most HP, biggest tyre or fattest wallet (although all those things help) it’s to have a well set up car that can get the power to the ground and use it correctly.
+At events around the country some of quickest cars there have been 400hp Corolla’s, 500 HP Rotors and VL Commodores who all have extremely well set up street cars, which they drive to Roll Racing and drive home, true street cars.
 Roll Racing is open to all types of vehicles from domestics, imports and super cars all battling it out under lights to see who really has a fast car.

 The track opens at 6.30pm and we will run as an open track were you can keep coming back and lining someone else up to have another run.
-Towards the end of the night around 9.45- 10pm we will run an eliminator to see which car is the fastest on the night and invite the 2 cars in the final back for the next event where they will receive the VIP package and be given garage 1 & 2 so everyone knows they are the ones to beat.
+Towards the end of the night around 9.30 to 10pm we will run an eliminator to see which car is the fastest on the night and invite the 2 cars in the final back for the next event where they will receive a VIP package to the next event where possible they will be given the 1st and 2nd garages so everyone knows they are the ones to beat.

-We limit the number of Roll Racing entries to 150 per night to ensure that everyone gets as many runs as possible.
+We limit the number of Roll Racing entries to 150 at Sydney and 110 at Perth per night to ensure that everyone gets as many runs as possible.

 How much does it cost?

-Roll Racing entries are $65 per entry which includes Vehicle entry + Driver Entry + Tunnel access + support vehicle.
+Roll Racing entries at Sydney Motorsport Park start from $75 per entry which includes Vehicle entry + Driver Entry + Tunnel access + support vehicle, at Perth from $80

-You also require a RACERS Licence which gives the entrant personal liability coverage under RACERS insurance but does NOT cover your vehicle information on benefits included with your RACERS licence can be found HERE You can get a Day licence for $20 or a yearly licence for $65.
+You also require a RACERS Licence which gives the entrant personal liability coverage under RACERS insurance but does NOT cover your vehicle information for details on benefits included with your RACERS licence can be found HERE You can get a Day licence for $30 or a yearly licence for $75.

 Things to check over on your car before competing